Clojurdle: Wordle Written in ClojureScript

 I've been getting more into Clojure within the past year or so, and I've really enjoyed the experience.
 I've always been a big fan of functional programming, but Clojure is in a league of its own when it comes to both language design and developer experience.
 It supports the usual paradigm of designing your program as a series of transformations on data (rather than a set of imperative instructions), but the pervasive use of fundamental data structures rather than classes and interfaces keeps the language small and simple.
 The REPL has also ruined me as a programmer - I don't think I could go back to a language where I can't see the evaluated results of my code within my editor as I'm writing it.
 Other people have shilled Clojure far better than I ever could, so I'll just leave it at that.

-for the DOM, there's a lot I like about it.
-The good ol' parentheses,
+DOM, there's a lot I like about it.
+The good ol' parentheses, Clojure data

-your REPL-connected editor will cause the alert window to fire within your
+REPL-connected editor will cause the alert window to fire within your browser.

 Welcome To The Jungle

-tool of choice and has been the de-facto standard for the better part of a
+choice and has been the de-facto standard for the better part of a decade.
+I'm

-decade.
-I'm not in love with Leiningen's "here's a
+not in love with Leiningen's "here's a massive

 deps.edn is similarly